rryoung98/QOSF/README.md

 which add up to the desired value using the draper adder method.

-The draper method is implemented using qiskit and applies a QFT without swap gates then a series of controlled phase gates.
+The draper method is implemented using qiskit and applies a QFT without swap gates then a series of controlled phase gates.Finally it applies an inverse QFT to fix the basis for measurement.

 ### Challenges